DATA-BACKED GUIDE · UPDATED JULY 2026

 Will pet insurance cover a dog ultrasound?

-Most lifetime and time-limited policies cover diagnostic imaging when it relates to an illness or injury, but routine or pre-existing conditions are usually excluded.
-Check your excess and any per-condition limits, and ask the practice to itemise the scan on the invoice so the claim is straightforward.
+Most lifetime and time-limited policies cover diagnostic imaging when it relates to an illness or injury, but routine checks or pre-existing conditions are usually excluded.
+Check your excess and any per-condition limits before you book, and ask the practice to itemise the scan on the invoice so the claim is straightforward to process.